 How does your garage look at the moment?
 Is it filled to the ceiling with furniture storage and memorabilia?
 If it is, don’t beat yourself up.
 Many of us treat our garages like huge closets for our extra clothes, holiday decorations, old furniture, and things that we’re just not sure what to do with.
 So, the first step towards transforming the space is to completely get rid of what you no longer need.

 Donate those half-read books.
-Return the weed whacker you borrowed from your neighbour.
+Return any items you borrowed from your neighbours or friends.
 Throw away anything that is mouldy, and digitise your documents.
 The less you have to find homes for, the better.

 Step Four: Find alternative furniture storage options